salamituns/salamituns/README.md

 ### Hi there 👋.
 I'm Olatunde  :smile:

-- 🔭 I'm a Geoscientist, who likes data science with particular interest in data analytics, ML, and AI
+- 🔭 I'm a Geoscientist, who likes data science with particular interest in data analytics, ML, and AI.
 -    Currently, I'm studying at [Strive school](https://strive.school/) to become an **AI Engineer**
 - 🌱 I’m addicted to continious learning and self-improvement.
 - 👯 Currently, I am learning to be a problem solver through coding, and sharing my little knowledge here.